This page should help familiarize you with GraphSpace's interface and basic features.

 Searching Panel: "Search" allows one to distinguish an element of a graph.
 If a user wants to distinguish a node, simply enter the text that is displayed on top of the node.
 If a user wants to distinguish an edge, enter a query in the following format: [tail: head], where the tail is a node that an edge is pointing from, and the head is a node which the arrow is pointing towards.
 For example, if a user searched for the node 'TEM1', then the node will look like this:

 TEM1 after searching

-If a user wants to search for edge connection from TEF4 to TEM1, they can do so with the following serach command: TEF4:TEM1.
-The edge will look lik this:
+If a user wants to search for edge connection from TEF4 to TEM1, they can do so with the following search command: TEF4:TEM1.
+The edge will look like this: